Making the most of WordPress – SEO for idiots

 - Probably the most important piece of advice we can give, is to create quality content!
 There’s no point driving traffic to your site if once a visitor arrives, they have no reason to stay…..

-In addition to using the Yoast SEO plugin for WordPress, you might also want to use Google Search Console, another free service which helps you monitor and maintain your site’s presence in Google search results.Thank you for reading!
-GirlGeekUpNorth x
+In addition to using the Yoast SEO plugin for WordPress, you might also want to use Google Search Console, another free service which helps you monitor and maintain your site’s presence in Google search results.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter